pboling/debug_logging/README.md

 * *separate logger, if needed*
 * *log method calls, also when exit scope*
 * *Prevents heavy computation of strings with `logger.debug { 'log me' }` block format.*
+* *ActiveSupport::Notifications integration for instrumenting/logging events on class and instance methods*
 * **so many free ponies** 🎠🐴🎠🐴🎠🐴

 ## Next Level Magic